What the best inkjet printer does

 Know before you go

 Do you need to print photos?
 This is really the best reason to buy an inkjet printer.
-If you only need to print office-type documents -- text, graphics, etc. -- you may be better off with a faster, cheaper-to-run laser printers (which are covered in their own report).
+If you only need to print office-type documents -- text, graphics, etc. -- you may be better off with a faster, cheaper-to-run laser printer (which are covered in their own report).

 Do you need a general-purpose inkjet, or a photo inkjet printer?
 General-purpose inkjet printers cost less, but they can still crank out photos worthy of a drugstore lab.
 Dedicated photo printers have more accurate color output, especially for skin tones.

 Does printing speed matter?
 For typical home and family use, speed may not matter as much as it does for business use.
 But if you print a lot of photos, speed can be an important consideration.
 However, you can't compare printer speeds in a store; the output speed of demos is unrelated to what you'll experience when the printer is connected to your computer.
 Although manufacturers sometimes exaggerate speed in their specifications, they're a good place to start.
-Expert reviews often test printers' speed.
+Expert reviewers often test printers' speed.

 Will the printer fit your space?
 You may need a particular size and shape to fit a specific desk space.
 Printers with small footprints make the most sense for college dorms or occasional transportable use.
 Models that don't top-load are the easiest to fit into desk cubbyholes.